Restoration

 Located off Fifth Avenue between East 104th and 106th Streets, the Garden is made up of three spaces: the French Garden, the Italian Garden, and the English Garden.
 Known for its horticultural excellence, the Garden’s ornamental plantings are expertly maintained year-round.
 Conservancy staff curates annual displays throughout the Garden, which opens and closes daily to the public.

 The last significant restoration of the Conservatory Garden was in 1983, which focused primarily on restoring its horticultural elements.
-The Central Park Conservancy’s current restoration project, proceeding in several phases, includes a comprehensive reconstruction of all Garden pavements, site furnishings, fountains, and infrastructure systems, as well as the pergola and the crabapple allées, to improve accessibility and ensure the long-term preservation of the Garden and provide the best quality experience for visitors.
+The Central Park Conservancy’s most recent restoration proceeded in several phases—including a comprehensive reconstruction of all Garden pavements, site furnishings, fountains, and infrastructure systems, as well as the pergola and the crabapple allées—to improve accessibility, ensure the long-term preservation of the Garden, and provide the best quality experience for visitors.

 1937 June 24 11875 Conservatory Garden in birds eye view 1 of 2 part panorama